Routes List API (List Saved Routes)

 Best practices#

-• Use date filters to keep payloads fast and predictable (e.g., last 7–30 days).
+• Use date filters to keep responses fast and predictable, especially for route history screens.

 Want route details?

-Use Routes to find saved RouteID values, then call Route API to load full stop lists, distances, and timing details.
+Use Routes List to find saved RouteID values, then open Route API documentation to load full stop lists, route distances, and timing details.

 Go to Route API View Swagger UI